Braham Snyder

 (rhymes with "Graham" and "Sam")

 I create more efficient machine learning algorithms for sequential decision-making.
-I'm focusing on reinforcement learning (RL) because it is likely important for outperforming the best decisions in prior data.
+I'm focusing on reinforcement learning (RL) because it's likely important for outperforming the best decisions in prior data.

 One of my goals is to fix the instability of combining three standard principles for efficiency in RL.
 That is, to fix the deadly triad.
-I think moving closer to Bellman residual minimization might be part of the simplest solution.
+I think moving closer to Bellman residual minimization (AKA Bellman error minimization) might be part of the simplest solution.
 Minimizing those residuals with gradient descent is often called the residual gradient algorithm.

 Email | Google Scholar | Twitter